Copa America Betting Offers 2024

 Copa America is essentially the South American version of the Euros, except unlike the Euros it hasn’t become as sprawling.
 This means less matches overall but much higher quality games in general.
 The tournament has had a chequered history since its beginnings as the South American Championship in 1916, but has since begun to achieve the notoriety it deserves since it was re-launched as Copa America in 1975.

-The 2021 event (rescheduled from 2020 due to coronavirus) will be hosted by Brazil after the event was stripped at the last minute from co-hosts Argentina and Columbia.
-It is the 47th edition of the championship that has hardly had a consistent timing in its history, the last three tournaments coming in 2015, 2016 and 2019.
+The 2021 event (rescheduled from 2020 due to coronavirus) was hosted by Brazil after the event was stripped at the last minute from co-hosts Argentina and Columbia.
+The championship has hardly had a consistent timing in its history, the last four tournaments coming in 2015, 2016, 2019 and 2021.
 The next tournament will be in Ecador in 2024 and from that point on we are promised the Copa America will only be held in even years, perhaps lining up with the Euros.

 About Copa America